 That’s why you should consider creating an online communications portfolio and use it to describe who you are as a person and as a professional.

 You might be wondering: what about a physical portfolio?
 An online communications portfolio is not necessarily a replacement for a physical portfolio.
 It can be, but you can also have both and they can function very differently.

 If you do only have an online portfolio, then it’s important to plaster it everywhere because it is meant to be seen!
 Hyperlink it in a resume or cover letter.
 Include it on your snazzy business card.
 Link it to your social media accounts.
 Add it to your email signature.

 Creating an online communications portfolio that is impactful and useful during your job search takes a lot of effort.
-To make the most of the time and energy you’ll spend, you should do it right.
+To make the most of your time and energy, do it right.